 The full set looks like this:

-checkers: # use short array PhpCsFixer\Fixer\ArrayNotation\ArraySyntaxFixer: syntax: short # drop dead code - SlevomatCodingStandard\Sniffs\Classes\UnusedPrivateElementsSniff # drop dead use namespaces - PhpCsFixer\Fixer\Import\NoUnusedImportsFixer # and sort them A→Z - PhpCsFixer\Fixer\Import\OrderedImportsFixer
+services: # use short array PhpCsFixer\Fixer\ArrayNotation\ArraySyntaxFixer: syntax: short # drop dead code SlevomatCodingStandard\Sniffs\Classes\UnusedPrivateElementsSniff: ~ # drop dead use namespaces PhpCsFixer\Fixer\Import\NoUnusedImportsFixer: ~ # and sort them A→Z PhpCsFixer\Fixer\Import\OrderedImportsFixer: ~

 And results for our 3 projects?